 The car is becoming a feel-good space

 How we perceive spaces is a question addressed not only by scientists and architects.
 Car designers are also placing increasing value on an interior that appeals to all the senses.
-"The car is becoming a feel-good space," says Domagoj Dukec, Head of Design of BMW i and BMW M. In an interview, he explains his vision of a moving favorite place.
+"The car is becoming a feel-good space," says Domagoj Dukec, Head of Design BMW Automobiles.
+In an interview, he explains his vision of a moving favorite place.

 How do you interpret your individual sensation when you have a sense of well-being in a room?
 What major factors contribute to this feeling?